Loubrains/FuzzyMatcher/README.md

 ### Functionality:

 - ~~Ability to recategorize results.~~
-- Ability to start the program with no import.
+- ~~Start program with New Project / Load Project dialogue box, and setup program accordingly~~
-- Save current state (json?)
+- Ability to save current state.
+(The framework is there, just need to select the appropriate variables to save)
-- Load previously saved state.
+- Ability to load previously saved state.
+(Same note as above)
 - Delete categories.
 - Ability to switch back to multi from single (spit warning "can't go back").
 - When typing string, press enter to press associated button/do associated action.